aetherinox/docker-base-alpine/README.md

 ## Building Image

-These instructions outline how the alpine docker image is set up, and how to build your own docker image.
+These instructions outline how the Alpine docker image is set up, and how to build your own docker image.

 <br />